lkosubek/htwkimn.theme/README.rst

     eggs +=
         htwkimn.theme

-- Install the generic import profile.
+- Install/Activate the generic import profile via extension setup in your site configuration
+- Have a look for the resources/dummy-content folder for some content examples

 Goals
 ------